jpuigcerver/jsp-ga/README.md

 $ python jsp.py jsp-instance.txt
 ```

-The program will output the timespan of the best solution and the chromosome representation of the solution (a topological sort of the tasks).
+The program will output the timespan of the best solution and the start time of each task (presented as a list of lists of integers).

 jsp-ga has some options that can be configured to tune the performance / speed of the genetic algorithm.